telerik/ajax-docs/controls/asyncupload/how-to/how-to-extend-the-radasyncupload-handler.md

 End Function
 ````

+>tip You can also use this approach to send meaningful error information from the custom handler to the browser.
+See the [How to Capture File Upload Errors with Custom Handler](http://www.telerik.com/support/kb/aspnet-ajax/upload-(async)/details/how-to-capture-file-upload-errors-with-custom-handler "How to Capture File Upload Errors with Custom Handler") KB article.

 Then, you can use this information on the page that was used to upload the file:

 1. Subscribe to the `FileUploaded` event of the RadAsyncUpload.